U.S. Consumer Financial Data Rights are Almost Here

 Jacob Kosoff, Head of Model Risk Management & Validation at Regions Bank, talks about why he sees open finance as worthwhile.
 “We believe that a bank will be at risk if it's not adapting,” he says.
 “For instance, if your bank doesn’t have remote deposit capture for checks and your competitors do, you're going to be worse off.
 We in risk management recognize both the risks of implementing new initiatives such as open finance and the risks of not implementing new initiatives.
 Adaptability is really key here.”

-When it comes to open finance, the US is making the move from credential sharing via screen scraping to more secure API-based tokens with permissioning that customers can control.
+When it comes to open finance, the United States is making the move from credential sharing via screen scraping to more secure API-based tokens with permissioning that customers can control.
 Many other countries around the world are already reaping the benefits of this API-based approach.